PGCE PCET (Teacher Training)

 Please complete an online application via The University of Staffordshire.
-Click here for the Post Graduate Certificate in Education (PCET) and click here for the Certificate in Education.
+Click here for the Post Graduate Certificate in Education (PCET) application.

 This qualification is awarded by The University of Staffordshire.